putyourlightson/craft-autocomplete/README.md

 ## Contributing

 You can contribute autocompletion for third-party plugins that are available in the plugin store.
-To do so, please submit a pull request, ensuring you follow the structure already in place.
+To do so, copy the `plugins/putyourlightson` folder and rename it to your GitHub username.
+Modify the classes accordingly and submit a pull request, ensuring you follow the structure already in place.

 ---